AEB-labs/docs-trade-compliance/docs/Compliance Screening/api-usage-scenarios-2/screening-with-integrated-good-guy-definition.md

 ### Step 2

-For a detailed evaluation of any potential address match, the user then triggers a call to the findMatchingAddresses (REST) or getMatchingAddresses (SOAP) endpoint.
+For a detailed evaluation of any potential address match, the user then triggers a call to the findMatchingAddresses ([REST](https://trade-compliance.docs.developers.aeb.com/v4.1/update/reference/findmatchingaddresses#/)) or getMatchingAddresses ([SOAP](https://rz3.aeb.de/test4ce/servlet/bf/doc/RexBF/de/aeb/xnsg/rex/bf/IRexBF.html#getMatchingAddresses\(de.aeb.xnsg.rex.bf.AddressPatternDTO,de.aeb.xnsg.rex.bf.MatchParametersDTO\))) endpoint.
 The responses of these endpoints contains more detailed information on every individual address and should only be called on addresses that have been found to be potential matches via screenAddresses/batchMatch.

 ### Step 3

 After the user has evaluated all relevant information, they can either define “Good Guys” for false positive address matches or take internally defined actions on restricted business partners.
-“Good Guys” can be defined through API calls using the goodGuy endpoint, which will create “Good Guys” and log their creation.
+“Good Guys” can be defined through API calls using either the goodGuy ([REST](https://trade-compliance.docs.developers.aeb.com/v4.1/update/reference/goodguy-1#/)) or the defineGoodGuyWithResult ([SOAP]() ) endpoint, which will create “Good Guys” and log their creation.

 ### Step 4